Psalm 70: Judaism

 Psalm 70 is traditionally recited in wartime.

-Catholic
+Catholic Church

 The first verse of this psalm, "Deus in adjutorium meum intende" (O God, come to my assistance), with the response, "Domine ad adjuvandum me festina" (O Lord, make haste to help me), forms the introductory prayer to every Hour of the Roman, monastic, and Ambrosian Breviaries, except during the last three days of Holy Week, and in the Office of the Dead.
 While these words are said or sung, all present sign themselves with the sign of the cross.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the offices of Prime and Sext, as well as the first watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the evening of the 13th day of the month.

 Musical settings

 As the standard phrase to open liturgical Hours, the beginning of Psalm 70 was often set to music, especially as part of music for vespers services.
 Claudio Monteverdi wrote a six-part setting with orchestra to begin his Vespro della Beata Vergine, published in 1610, using a revised version of the opening Toccata of his opera L'Orfeo, scored for two cornettos, three trombones, strings, and continuo.
 It has been described as a "call to attention" and "a piece whose brilliance is only matched by the audacity of its conception".

+William Byrd wrote a setting for six voices early in his career, but did not publish it for public consumption; the manuscript is found in the Baldwin Partbooks, with the exception of the tenor partbook, which has been lost.

 Heinrich Schütz set the psalm in a metred version in German, "Eil, Herr mein Gott, zu retten mich", SWV 167, as part of the Becker Psalter, first published in 1628.

 Baldassare Galuppi composed a four-part setting of the complete psalm in Latin for choir and orchestra.

 In 1691, Michel-Richard de Lalande composed a grand motet (catalogué S.33) for chorus, soloists and treble strings.
 Henry Desmarest composed a grand motet "Deus in adjuditorium" (unknown date).

 Benjamin Britten set this psalm to music as part of the score he wrote for the play This Way to the Tomb in 1945.
 In 1951 Alan Hovhaness set the first verse in his choral work Make Haste.